 \section{$4d$ steady Ricci solitons}

-In this section, we first recall recent works on compact $3d$ ancient $\kappa$-solitons by Angenent-Brendle-Daskalopoulos-Sesum and Brendle-Daskalo-poulos-Sesum \cite{ABDS, BDS}, then we estimate the diameter of $(N, h(0))$ for all split limit flow $(N,h(t))$ of rescaled flow sequence.
+In this section, we first recall recent works on compact $3d$ ancient $\kappa$-solitons by Angenent-Brendle-Daskalopoulos-Sesum and Brendle-Daskalo-poulos-Sesum \cite{ABDS, BDS}, then we estimate the diameter of $(N, h(0))$ for any split limit flow $(N,h(t))$ of the rescaled flow sequence.

-As we know, Perelman model ancient solution is of type II, which is defined on $S^3$ with $Z_2\times O(2)$-symmetry for any $t\in (-\infty, 0)$ \cite{P2}.
-According to \cite{Ham-singular}, we have the definition,
+As we know, Perelman's model of ancient solution is of type II, which is defined on $S^3$ with $Z_2\times O(2)$-symmetry for any $t\in (-\infty, 0)$ \cite{P2}.
+According to \cite{Ham-singular}, we have the following definitions.

 \begin{defi} An ancient solution with ${\rm K_m}\ge0$ is called type \uppercase\expandafter{\romannumeral1} if it satisfies

 Otherwise, it is called type \uppercase\expandafter{\romannumeral2}, i.e., it satisfies